evajunkova/english-for-designers/03-aboutness/case-study.md

 # Moser presentation

-I would like to introduce you my (not typical for me) recent project for glass shop MOSER.
-I got this big project from the manager from graphic design studio (Studio 66).
+I would like to introduce you my recent project for glass shop MOSER.
+I got this big project from graphic design studio (Studio 66).

 ## Brief